 Editor's note: Joseph R. Betancourt, MD, MPH, contributed to this post.

 American Indians and Alaska Natives (AI/ANs) have the highest COVID-19 hospitalization and death rates in the US.
 And given that 46% of adult Natives lack access to a vehicle, a single-dose vaccine looked like an especially appealing option to protect Indigenous communities.
-Yet even before the recent pause on the Johnson & Johnson vaccine raised concerns about safety that have since been resolved, its effectiveness for AI/AN peoples was in the spotlight.
+Yet even before the recent pause on the Johnson and Johnson vaccine raised concerns about safety that have since been resolved, its effectiveness for AI/AN peoples was in the spotlight.

 Efficacy is the measure of how well a vaccine protects against illness under the ideal conditions of a scientific study.
 In March, a physician wrote an opinion challenging the efficacy of this vaccine in protecting Indigenous recipients.
 This appeared in Indian Country Today, the most prominent Indigenous-centered news source in the US.

-After analyzing data from the FDA briefing document on the Johnson & Johnson vaccine, the author claimed that the risk of getting COVID-19 after being vaccinated was over two times higher in Indigenous people compared with people from all other racial groups.
+After analyzing data from the FDA briefing document on the Johnson and Johnson vaccine, the author claimed that the risk of getting COVID-19 after being vaccinated was over two times higher in Indigenous people compared with people from all other racial groups.
 He strongly encouraged Natives to choose the Moderna or Pfizer/BioNTech vaccines instead.

 An upswell in response

 A group of Indigenous health scholars including Abigail Echo Hawk, director of the Urban Indian Health Institute, penned a response in Indian Country Today.
 They expressed confidence in the efficacy of all three available vaccines, and encouraged Native people to take the first one available to them.